 129. Risk of natural hazards and pandemics.
 A major disaster may require the full attention of government and other partners, slowing the pace of some of the planned policy engagement and technical assistance.
 This would also require sustained cross-ministerial government response mechanisms.
+The ability of WFP and partners to reach vulnerable communities and monitor programme implementation is significantly affected due to the risks posed by the pandemic as well as the precautionary measures put in place in response to it.
 WFP will work closely with the Government, the national cluster system and the humanitarian country team to support disaster response coordination.